Human Factors of Transportation Safety Graduate Certificate Program

 Graduate students enrolled in the HFTS GCP will be offered not only a formal educational path in the human factors of transportation safety; they will also have research opportunities that are designed to help government agencies and the private sector address the greatest transportation issues of today and the future.

-The certificate is an option to Virginia Tech graduate students in the departments of Civil and Environmental Engineering (CEE), Industrial & Systems Engineering (ISE), Psychology (PSYC), and Statistics (STAT).
-Interested students from other departments may contact the program coordinator.
+The certificate is an option to Virginia Tech graduate students in the departments of Biomedical Engineering and Mechanics (BEAM), Civil and Environmental Engineering (CEE), Industrial & Systems Engineering (ISE), Psychology (PSYC), and Statistics (STAT).
+Interested graduate students from other departments may contact the program coordinator.